-Billy Porter and Pentatonix Breath New Life Into ‘Oh, What a Beautiful Morning’
+Billy Porter and Pentatonix's 'Oh, What a Beautiful Morning'

 The full track list is as follows:

-9. Bewitched (Ledisi featuring Zaire Park)
+9. “Bewitched” (Ledisi featuring Zaire Park)

-12. Edelweiss (Billy Porter)
+12. “Edelweiss” (Billy Porter)

 In addition to the album, Porter is still riding the high of his January wedding to longtime partner Adam Smith.

-“It’s be fabulous,” he tells PEOPLE of married life.
+“It’s been fabulous,” he tells PEOPLE of married life.
 “It was never a possibility, so it’s all new to me.”

 Much of their relationship can be seen in the album.
 “In choosing that material, it was based on the fact that I had fallen in love quite seriously,” he says.
 “So that is reflected throughout.”

-The couple had a short engagement, tying the knot before the president Donald Trump’s inauguration.
+The couple had a short engagement, tying the knot before President Donald Trump’s inauguration.

 “We were going to get married anyway, but then the election happened and it was like, ‘I don’t want to fight alone,’ ” Porter says.
 “I did that the last time, when I was fighting through the AIDS crisis when all my friends were dropping dead around me.
 So I really needed to do it this time with someone by my side and someone in my corner.
 It’s really comforting to know we’re here for each other.”